 Please note, that we offer different kind Turmeric:

-organic turmeric with at least 3 % curcumin comtent.
+natural turmeric with at least 3 % curcumin content.

 non organic turmeric with at least 5% curcumin content.

-Simple use this Drop-Down box to change the size.
+Simple use the Drop-Down box to change the size.